Unsupervised Local Discrimination for Medical Images: Conclusion

 \section{Conclusion}

-In this work, we provide deep and systematical analysis of local discriminative representation, which is desired for describing tiny medical structures, lesions and tissues in medical images.
-The experimental results demonstrate that our unsupervised framework is effective to learn feature extractor as a good initialization for medical models to alleviate the demand for expensive annotated data.
-And the local discriminative ability makes it promising in multiple medical applications.

-We firstly utilize unlabeled images and propose a local discrimination framework based on the common property of intra-modality structure similarity, which is gradually evolved from patch-wise discrimination to region-wise discrimination and is applied to varied medical scenarios including color fundus and chest X-ray.
-The generalization and robustness of our learnt representation are validated on 12 downstream tasks, and the focus on local details makes our method owns 11 better results compared with other SOTA methods.
-The ablation experiments show that hypersphere mixup and region discrimination can bring stable improvements for the learnt representation.
-Meanwhile, utilizing our method to pre-train feature-extractors can effectively alleviate the demand for annotated data, as well as the overfitting caused by more network parameters.
+In this work, we proposed an unsupervised local discriminative representation learning framework to address the challenging task of distinguishing tiny structures and tissues from different medical modality images and for various medical applications.
+The generalization capacity of this model is attributed to the common property of intra-modality structure similarity.
+Novel region discrimination is proposed to jointly train a clustering module to generate segmentation and an embedding module to closely embed semantically consistent pixels, which hence enables the representation to reflect more comprehensive structure information as well as to measure pixel/region-wise similarity.
+Furthermore, the training stability is enhanced with the evolutionary optimization strategy to pre-train the embedding with the initial patch-wise discriminative ability by the proposed patch discrimination accompanied by hypersphere mixup.

-Furthermore, we deeply investigate the practical medical applications based on the learnt local discriminative representation.
-Based on the property of inter-modality shape similarity, we take a new perspective to knowledge transfer among domains with big visual gaps and successfully realize unsupervised vessel segmentation in color fundus only based on the shape prior from other modalities (OCTA and DSA) and region discrimination.
-This demonstrates the mechanism that network can recognize target based on shape description and inner pattern consistency.
-Patch discrimination is further enhanced by center-sensitive averaging pooling.
-This modification makes patch discrimination suitable for one-shot landmark localization and it is successfully applied in detecting OD center and heart center based on one single labeled data.
+The generalization and robustness of the representation learned by our method are fully validated on 12 downstream tasks, and our method achieves the best results on 9 tasks when compared to 18 SOTA methods.
+Based on the thorough analyses of the clinical applications, our framework attains a new perspective on knowledge transfer among modalities with enormous content gaps exemplar with vessel segmentation in color fundus images taking only shape prior from different imaging modalities of OCTA and DSA.
+Moreover, patch discrimination is further enhanced by the center-sensitive averaging pooling for one-shot landmark localization, which facilitates the detection of OD center and heart center based on one labeled data.